-Every emergency measure is a political decision which must be founded on expert evidence, yet it is the Government who assumes the responsibility, rather than its expert advisers.
-Therefore, the Government is required to consider not only the specific expert evidence at its disposal, but it must also take into account the overall context and impacts of its measures on other areas of social life, both in the short and long term.
+Every emergency measure is a political decision, which must be founded on expert evidence, yet it is the Government who assumes the responsibility, rather than its expert advisers.
+Therefore, the Government is required to consider not only the specific expert evidence at its disposal, but also the overall context and impacts – both long and short term - of its measures on other areas of social life.

 Furthermore, the Constitutional Court was mindful of the fact that any emergency measure was a political decision which had to be founded on expert evidence (even though it is the Government who assumes the responsibility for emergency measures, not its expert advisers).
-Therefore, the Government was required to consider not only the specific expert evidence at its disposal, but also to take into account the overall context and impact of its measures on fundamental rights of different parts of the population, both in the short and long term.
+Therefore, the Government was required to consider not only the specific expert evidence at its disposal, but also to consider the overall context and impact of its measures on fundamental rights of different parts of the population, both in the short and long term.
 For this reason, it was essential for the Government to be able to provide rational justification of any such decision, its necessity and the reasons that led to its adoption.
-The Constitutional Court thus observed that if the Government is unable to provide adequate justification of its measures, they would not only lack legitimacy in the eyes of the public, but would also fail the least restrictive means test.
+The Constitutional Court thus observed that if the Government is unable to provide adequate justification of its measures, they would not only lack legitimacy in the eyes of the public but would also fail the least restrictive means test.